Alanna Cant

 - Material culture in the contemporary world

-- Heritage and cultural property
+- Heritage, economics and cultural property

 - Aesthetics, art and artisanship